Insight • Design craft

 We help teams turn insight into action with clear plans, templates, and delivery support.

-Most of the web looks the same.
-Rounded corners, soft gradients, card-based layouts, and a muted color palette that screams "we hired the same agency as everyone else."
-Brutalism and anti-design reject this sameness deliberately.
-They use raw typography, exposed structure, aggressive contrast, and unconventional layouts to create experiences that are impossible to ignore.
+Most of the web looks much the same.
+Rounded corners, soft gradients, card-based layouts, muted colour palettes - it all starts to blur together.
+Brutalism and anti-design reject that sameness on purpose.
+They use raw typography, exposed structure, hard contrast, and awkward layouts to make something you notice straight away.

-That does not mean brutalism is right for every brand.
-It is a specific aesthetic choice with specific trade-offs.
-This article covers when rawness serves a purpose, how to implement it without destroying usability, and where the line sits between bold and broken.
+That doesn't mean brutalism suits every brand.
+It is a specific aesthetic choice, and the trade-offs are just as specific.
+This article sets out where rawness has a job to do, how to use it without wrecking usability, and where bold turns into broken.

 What brutalism actually means in design

 Architectural brutalism valued raw materials, exposed structure, and honesty about construction.
-Digital brutalism translates these values:
+Digital brutalism takes those ideas and applies them directly.

-Both approaches share a philosophy: reject default taste and create something that demands attention through its refusal to be polite.
+The shared idea is simple: reject default taste and make something that demands attention because it refuses to be polite.

 Why rawness works as a strategy